AIPG Policies and Procedures

-If formal charges are warranted, the Ethics Committee Chairman shall notify the Respondent of the formal charges filed by the Institute by certified mail, personal delivery, or equivalent means to Respondent's address on record with the Institute.
+If formal charges are warranted, the Ethics Committee Chairman shall notify the Respondent of the formal charges filed by the Institute by email or letter to Respondent’s email or postal address on record with the Institute.
 This notice shall include:

 a.
 A copy of the formal charges, including a statement of the precise conduct alleged to constitute the violation or violations, referencing the specific canons, standards, and rules violated, citing any relevant dates, and identifying any persons alleged to have been involved or to have knowledge of the matter.

 b.
 Copies of all supporting documentation, including but not limited to any records or transcripts of statements of the Institute’s witnesses or others, the investigator’s report, if any, and the Institute’s witness list and description of their expected testimony.